Multi-Armed Bandits with Censored Consumption of Resources: Related Work

 \section{Related Work}

 Various authors have considered bandit problems in which each arm is equipped with a multivariate distribution, i.e., in which the learner receives potentially vectorial type of feedback.
-In the \emph{Bandit Problem with Delayed Feedback} \citep{joulani2013online, mandel2015queue, vernade2017stochastic, pike2018bandits}, each arm possesses a reward and a reward-time generation distribution, and rewards of previously chosen arms can be observed in a later round.
+In the \emph{bandit problem with delayed feedback} \cite{joulani2013online,mandel2015queue,vernade2017stochastic,pike2018bandits}, each arm possesses a reward and a reward-time generation distribution, and rewards of previously chosen arms can be observed in a later round.
 This is fundamentally different from our setting, where an arm's reward is only observable in the round it is played.
 Moreover, the two distributions occurring in the bandits problem with delayed feedback are usually assumed to be independent, while we do not make an independence assumption on the reward and consumption of resources distribution of the arms.

-Multivariate feedback of a played arm is at the core of the multi-objective multi-armed bandit (MOMAB) problem.
-Due to the possibly competing objectives encoded in the vectorial payoffs, different approaches have been considered to specify an optimal decision in the MOMAB problem. \cite{gabillon2011multi} consider each objective as a different multi-armed bandit problem, and the aim is to find the optimal arm for each objective separately.
+Multivariate feedback of a played arm is at the core of the \emph{multi-objective multi-armed bandit} (MOMAB) problem.
+Due to the possibly competing objectives encoded in the vectorial payoffs, different approaches have been considered to specify an optimal decision in the MOMAB problem.
+Each objective is considered as a different multi-armed bandit problem in \cite{gabillon2011multi}, and the aim is to find the optimal arm for each objective separately.
 In the majority of works, the Pareto front with respect to the mean vector is used to determine the optimality of an arm (see \cite{auer2016pareto} or \cite{drugan2019covariance} as well as references therein).
-Finally, by aggregating the vectorial payoff by means of the generalized Gini index, \cite{busa2017multi} again obtain a single objective that needs to be optimized.
+Finally, by aggregating the vectorial payoff by means of the generalized Gini index, a single objective to be optimized can again be obtained \cite{busa2017multi}.

-Quite recently, another variant of the MOMAB problem, called Constrained Multi-armed Bandits, has been introduced by \citet{chang2020asymptotically}.
-Here, the arms are equipped with a bivariate distribution, and the goal is to find an arm with highest mean with respect to one of the marginal distributions under a constraint on the arm's mean of the other marginal distribution.
-However, none of these works considers possibly censored types of feedback, as we do in this paper.